safaris since 1995

 Zakouma Safari Chad

-An epic 10 day exploration in Chad … where lions roam open plains in search of buffalo herds and red-billed quelea flock in their thousands…
+An epic 9 day exploration in Chad … where lions roam open plains in search of vast buffalo herds, and pans where cranes and red-billed quelea flock in their thousands…